Bikes on Board

 - Be prepared for the arrival of the bus.
 Be off your bike so the bus operator will recognize you are waiting for the bus.

-- Bikes are only permitted on the exterior bike racks; no bicycles are allowed in the interior of the bus.
+- Bikes are only permitted on the exterior bike racks.
 If the bike rack on the approaching bus is full, you must wait for the next bus.

 - Wait until the bus has come to a complete stop.